youweiliang/drugchat/README.md

 Find the checkpoint ('.pth' files) the training process saves, which is the `output_dir` specified in the training configuration [train_configs/drugchat.yaml](train_configs/drugchat.yaml) by default.
 Specify the checkpoint path in the `ckpt` field under the model section in the evaluation configuration file [eval_configs/drugbank.yaml](eval_configs/drugbank.yaml).

 Now we launch the `demo.py` in our `drugchat` environment.
 Make sure you have run `conda activate drugchat` in a new terminal in the same machine where you launch the python process `smiles2graph_image_demo.py`.
 Then, start the demo [demo.sh](demo.sh) on your local machine by running `bash demo.sh`.
 Then, open the URL created by the demo and try it out!
+This should open the demo website, where you can input a SMILES string and a textual question to ask DrugChat.
+It could take one minute for Drugchat to generate a response and show it on the demo website, depending on your GPU's computational power and the response's length.

 ### Batch inference
 Make sure to launch the python process `smiles2graph_image_demo.py` in another terminal first.